Are you in your best shape?

 Think of it as a “time makeover.”

-You can keep the basic rhythms of your week intact (you don’t have to quit your job or relocate to a new city) but it’s just easier to start from zero with a blank calendar and then, from there, to block-out pieces of time for key activities.
+You can keep the primary rhythms of your week intact (you don’t have to quit your job or relocate to a new city), but it’s just easier to start from zero with a blank calendar and then, from there, block out pieces of time for key activities.

 Action Step: print out a blank calendar week.

-If time management is a serious problem for you at this point in your life – and by “serious,” I mean that you feel stressed out and overwhelmed by all you have to do each week, then you might enjoy Laura Vanderkam’s excellent book You Have More Time Than You Think.
+If time management is a severe problem for you at this point in your life – and by “severe,” I mean that you feel stressed out and overwhelmed by all you have to do each week, then you might enjoy Laura Vanderkam’s excellent book You Have More Time Than You Think.